State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 Cities

-In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 case to 389 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, increased by 2 cases to 39 compared with only 3 on May 31.

 Hospitalizations